Arsanuos/ApacheStormHashtagsAnalyzer/README.md

 # Apache Storm Hashtags Analyzer

-An Apache storm analyzer for top 5 hashtags in each country.
+An Apache storm analyzer for top 5 hashtags in each country using mongoDB for geoloaction calculations and heavy hitters for counting streams.

 # Work flow
 * Tweets source is twitter api (twitter 4j) is used to get tweet body and the geolocation information.